Welcome to today's edition of the Rush 24-7 podcast.

 Cruz was the anti-establishment candidate.

-Cruz was the guy going to the floor in the Senate and calling out the Senate leadership.
+Cruz was the guy going to the floor of the Senate and calling out the Senate leadership.

-Cruz was the guy explaining how the Senate operates, how nothing happens, and all that really is important and most of them is being re-elected, that they're not there to advance a party agenda or a, let's say, a conservative agenda.
+Cruz was the guy explaining how the Senate operates, how nothing happens, and that all that really is important in most of them is being re-elected, that they're not there to advance a party agenda or a, let's say, a conservative agenda.

-And because of that, Cruz was prepared for the entire Republican Party to be a rayed against him.
+And because of that, Cruz was prepared for the entire Republican Party to be arrayed against him.

 And that's the way this was going to fall out.